Mexico Part I-- Exploring The Yucatan

 Akumal is a beach town between Tulum and Playa del Carmen.
 This beach is known for its sea turtles and clear waters for snorkeling.
-It was an amazing experience snorkeling there, we got to see some fascinating sea life and coral reefs.
-If you don't have snorkeling gear you can rent equipment there.
-Be sure to arrive early, wear biogradable sunblock and have your GoPro in handy!
+It was a fantastic experience snorkeling there; we got to see some fascinating sea life and coral reefs.
+If you don't have snorkeling gear, you can rent equipment there.
+Be sure to arrive early, wear biodegradable sunblock, and have your GoPro in handy!
 We recommend arriving early because more

-people = less sea turtles as they hide from crowds.
-Something very important is NOT to touch them!
+people = fewer sea turtles as they hide from crowds.
+Something vital is NOT to touch them!
 They're wild and endangered.
 The sea turtles here won't harm you, so please respect their privacy.
-The beach is starting to close on some days in order to preserve the wild life since tourists are always trying to pet and hold the turtles for that perfect shot...
+The beach is starting to close on some days to preserve the wildlife.
+Tourists are always trying to pet and hold the turtles for that perfect shot...
 Not worth it!
-Please avoid contact in order for us all to continue enjoying swimming with them.
-Another very important topic to bring up is that this is a FREE beach and open to the public.
-Big resorts in this area are trying to charge the public a cover fee in order to get in, even to Mexican residents...
+Please avoid contact for us all to continue enjoying swimming with them.
+Another critical topic to bring up is that this is a FREE beach and open to the public.
+Big resorts in this area are trying to charge the public a cover fee to get in, even to Mexican residents...
 Ridiculous!
-This beach is and should always be free to the public, specially it's residents. 🚩 To find the turtles find the red flag on the beach, that's the area with the most turtles.
+This beach is and should always be free to the public, especially its residents. 🚩 To find the turtles find the red flag on the beach; that's the area with the most turtles.
 It's near a scuba rental shop and resort restaurant.

 On the way Cenotes...

-After Akumal and between Tulum and Playa del Carmen you can find 3 sister cenotes right next to each other 🌴 Cenote Cristalino ☀️ Cenote Jardin del Eden 💦 and Cenote Azul are less than a 1 min drive away from one another.
-We went to all 3 and up next I'll be sharing the highlights of each one so you can choose the one that works for you. 🌴Let's start with Cenote Cristalino: This Cenote is an open Cenote and has a secret garden feel as is less tourity than other cenotes near by with beautiful nooks where you
+After Akumal and between Tulum and Playa del Carmen, you can find 3 sister cenotes.
+Cenote Cristalino, Cenote Jardin del Eden, and Cenote Azul are less than a 1 min drive away from one another.
+We went to all 3, and up next, I'll be share the highlights of each one so you can choose the one that works for you.
+Let's start with Cenote Cristalino: This cenote is an open cenote and has a secret garden feel as is less touristy than other cenotes nearby with beautiful nooks where you

 find yourself surrounded by nature and secluded from the rest.
-It's perfect for couples and groups as there's a fun clif you can jump from and near by fruit snacks for purchase.
-Out of all 3 this was my favorite one.
-This Cenote is also very calm so it's perfect for having fish therapy, just sit by a rock, stay still and they'll all come swimming your way.
+It's perfect for couples and groups as there's a fun cliff you can jump from and nearby fruit snacks for purchase.
+Out of all 3, this was my favorite one.
+This cenote is also very calm, so it's perfect for having fish therapy.
+Just sit by a rock, stay still, and they'll all come swimming your way.

-This is the second Cenote Jardin del Eden; This Cenote is an open Cenote and has an adventurous feel, it's also less tourity than other cenotes near by with amazing spots to dive and cliffs to jump off from.
+This is the second Cenote Jardin del Eden; This Cenote is an open Cenote and has an adventurous feel.
+It's also less touristy than other cenotes nearby, with unusual spots to dive and cliffs to jump off from.
 It's perfect for divers and groups as there's a grill with burgers and hot dogs available for purchase.

 Last we have cenote Azul.
 This cenote is open and offers stunning views with an "oasis" kinda feel.
 The perfect spot to cool off on a hot day!
 Best for families and individuals seeking a more chill vibe.
-The waters here can be shallow and deep depending on the area with near by rocks to soak the sun in and cliffs to jump in from.
+The waters here can be shallow and deep, with nearby rocks to soak the sun in and cliffs to jump in from.

-Finally arrive to Playa del Carmen, Check in at your hotel and find some food.
-Here are some of our other favorite spots to eat at in Playa del Carmen. • Pasteleria Italiana Tiramisu Firenze -- ok, so this is an adorable Italian bakery that's really affordable with amazing coffee...
-Just in case you needed a break from Mexican food ( depending on the Lenght of your stay ) I recommend this spot for breakfast or a quick coffee run.
+Finally, arrive at Playa del Carmen, Check-in at your hotel, and find some food.
+Here are some of our other favorite spots to eat at in Playa del Carmen. • Pasteleria Italiana Tiramisu Firenze -- ok, so this is an adorable Italian bakery that's really affordable with fantastic coffee...
+Just in case you needed a break from Mexican food (depending on the Lenght of your stay), I recommend this spot for breakfast or a quick coffee run.
 It's very local and super laid back.

 • Wichoos -- this spot has swings as seats!
 Plus yummy local Mexican food at great prices.
 I recommend this spot for lunch.

-• El Boticario -- this was our favorite spot for cocktails, snacks and dinner along the famous 5th avenue road.
-Great ambiance and music! • La Cueva de Chango -- our favorite fine dinning restaurant in a patio setting, that's very romantic at night, Plus delish food!
+• El Boticario -- this was our favorite spot for cocktails, snacks, and dinner along the famous 5th avenue road.
+Great ambiance and music! • La Cueva de Chango -- our favorite fine dining restaurant in a patio setting, that's very romantic at night, Plus delish food!
 Just bring bug spray.
 Spend the night strolling around 5th avenue.
-You'll find bars along 10th street, and night clubs along 12th street.
+You'll find bars along 10th street and night clubs along 12th street.

 We love theme parks!
 From Disney to Six Flags, you name it...we're adrenaline junkies!
 We've been to a handful of parks all across the U.S.A and found Mexico to have some really unique and cool ones that are totally worth a visit.
-Wether looking for something the entire family and your inner kid can enjoy or zip linning through the jungle while diving in underground caves, the Yucatan has you covered!
-We decided to visit two parks: Xelha and Xenses and had a blast!! *Tip: buying your ticket online can save you up to 30% also if visiting multiple parks try combining them into one ( you can visit each on different days) to save even more! and most of these parks are all inclusive.
-Yassss 🙌🏽 to hourly beers, margaritas and tacos!!
-Do a little research and go for the park that's best for YOU, there are so many to choose from!
+Whether you're looking for something the entire family and your inner kid can enjoy or zip-lining through the jungle while diving in underground caves, the Yucatan has you covered!
+We decided to visit two parks: Xelha and Xenses and had a blast!! *Tip: buying your ticket online can save you up to 30%.
+If visiting multiple parks, try combining them into one (you can see each on different days) to save even more!
+Most of these parks are all inclusive.
+Yassss 🙌🏽 to hourly beers, margaritas, and tacos!!
+Do a little research and go to the park that's best for YOU.
+There are so many to choose from!
 Our favorite park was Xenses, a park meant for exploring all human senses.
-This park was so much fun and very unique, plus its a half day park, we were there from 9am - 2pm and did everything!
+This park was so much fun and unique, plus it's a half-day park, we were there from 9am - 2pm and did everything!